wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 thread pool instead of with cold-start.

 The paper hence proposes a different way of managing microservice instances, which we describe as follows.
-The paper assumes that an API gateway serving as the frontend handles all network I/O, and is responsible for managing requests and responses.
+The paper assumes that an API gateway acting as the frontend handles all network I/O, and is responsible for managing requests and responses.